What Is Diabetes?

 Diabetes is an illness that occurs when the body can’t balance its own blood glucose levels; there are two different types of diabetes, Type 1 and Type 2.

-When someone has type 2 diabetes it means that their body is producing insulin, however their tissues are not able to use the insulin to produce energy.
+When someone has type 2 diabetes it means that their body is producing insulin, however, their tissues are not able to use the insulin to produce energy.
 This is called insulin resistance.
-If this continues untreated the insulin producing cells may get damaged and this leads to insulin deficiency.
-These people can normally manage their diabetes with appropriate diet, good health and exercise.
+If this continues untreated the insulin-producing cells may get damaged and this leads to insulin deficiency.
+These people can normally manage their diabetes with an appropriate diet, good health, and exercise.

 Here are the different ways that exercise can help to regulate diabetes.

 - Exercise can help to control your blood sugar levels.

 - It encourages your insulin to work better by making your cells use more glucose.